gsmith177/QuickStock-Rust/README.md

 cargo run
 ```

-To terminate the program close the window normally (the X button in the top corner or the window) or terminate the process in the terminal (ctrl + C).
+To terminate the program close the window normally (the X button in the top corner of the window) or terminate the process in the terminal (ctrl + C).

 ### Run Frontend Instructions
 Firstly, make sure you have Node.js installed.
 You can check this by executing the following command in your terminal: